umer-r/pscode/README.md

 ## PScode

-PowerShell script to PScode encodes and decodes regular strings to Base64, Hexa, Binary and vice versa.
+PowerShell script (PScode) encodes and decodes regular strings to Base64, Hexa, Binary and vice versa.

 # Installation
 #### On windows PowerShell: